tpolvinen/Agri/source/Tiiviisti.md

     "*We searched in the Scopus database for papers that on the one hand include Internet of Things or IoT in the title and on the other hand agriculture, farming or food in the title, abstract or the keywords section.
 In addition, we used generic references on IoT and enabling technologies by using Google scholar especially searching for review articles that provide an overview of the application of specific enabling technologies in the agricultural domain.*"

 Löydettyjä kirjallisuuskatsauksia käytetään seuraavasti:
 Tiedon kattavuutta pyritään parantamaan hakemalla sateenvarjokatsauksen omaisesti aihetta käsitteleviä kirjallisuuskatsauksia.
-Hakutuloksista valituista kirjallisuuskatsauksista käydään läpi tutkimusmetodit joista löytyviä hakumenetelmiä käytetään hyväksi soveltuvin osin tämän työn seuraavissa tiedonhakuvaiheessa.
+Hakutuloksista valituista kirjallisuuskatsauksista käydään läpi tutkimusmenetelmät joista löytyviä hakumenetelmiä käytetään hyväksi soveltuvin osin tämän työn seuraavissa tiedonhakuvaiheessa.

 ##### Keskeisten käsitteiden valinta